Tjitske Reidinga: Television

 She is seen weekly in Children's television series Klokhuis (NPS) as "prinsesje Petronella", as well as "dochter konijn" ("daughter rabbit" -being the daughter of mother rabbit (Loes Luca).
 She also seen in "FIT" (IDTV), "Spangen", "Ibbeltje" (BOS BROS), "De Band" (VARA) and "Keyzer en de Boer Advocaten" (NCRV/KRO).
 She is without a doubt best known for her starring role in the successful television series "Gooische Vrouwen" (Endemol).

 Television credits

 Personal life

-Whilst in the academy in Amsterdam she got to know actor Vincent Croiset, whom she is now with for ten years.
-They have two children together, twins Foppe and Klaas.
-They are not married but have plans to do so in the future.
+Reidinga was married to actor Vincent Croiset for six years.
+Together they have three sons.
+In March 2014 it was announced that she had started a relationship with colleague Peter Blok.
+They met each other during the filming of De verbouwing.
+They got married in 2021.